mszajna/await-cps/README.md

 ### await

-`await` works within the scope of an asynchronou function defined with `defn-async` and `fn-async`.
+`await` works within the scope of an asynchronous function defined with `defn-async` and `afn`.
 Although it's not technically a function you can place it wherever a function call is syntactically allowed.
 It executes the CPS function along with any arguments provided plus two generated continuations.
 The continuations are generated based on the surrounding code to create the illusion of `await` blocking the flow.